 If you switch users without logging off your system, the Bluetooth devices will not work.
 Be sure to log off before switching users.
-To log off your system, click Start, the arrow next to the Lock button, and Log Off.
+To log off your system, click Start, the arrow next to the Shut down button, and Log off.